- 25 Feb 2019

 Bursaries will be available to career changers wishing to undertake a one year Postgraduate Diploma in Education (PGDE) Initial Teacher Education (ITE) course in Scotland that leads to the award of registered teacher status in the hardest to fill STEM subjects.

-For applications to start a PGDE ITE course in August 2018 the eligible subjects will be: maths, computing science, technical education and physics.
+For applications to start a PGDE ITE course in August 2019 the eligible subjects will be: maths, computing science, technical education, physics, chemistry and home economics.

 The level of bursary will be £20,000 per student.

-The bursary is an incentive to ease the transition from giving up paid employment to undertake initial teacher education and will be over and above any normal student support provided by Student Awards Agency for Scotland (SAAS), as long as students meet the SAAS eligibility criteria.
+The bursary is an incentive to ease the financial transition for career changers to undertake initial teacher education and will be over and above any normal student support provided by Student Awards Agency for Scotland (SAAS), as long as students meet the SAAS eligibility criteria.

 Eligible students will also have their tuition fees paid by the Scottish Government and must apply to SAAS to have them paid.

-Normal entry requirements for PGDE Initial Teacher Education courses will also apply, including a requirement to have Higher English (or equivalent) and National 5/credit level Maths (or equivalent).
-However, flexibility on entry requirement may be applied by the General Teaching Council for Scotland, and support can be provided for the provision of English/maths qualifications if necessary.
+Normal entry requirements for PGDE ITE also apply, including a requirement to have Higher English (or equivalent) and National 5/credit level Maths (or equivalent).
+However, flexibility on entry requirements may be applied by the General Teaching Council for Scotland, and support can be provided for the provision of English/maths qualifications if necessary.

 To qualify for the bursary students will need to satisfy SAAS residence conditions as outlined on the SAAS website:

 - be ordinarily resident in the United Kingdom, the Channel Islands or the Isle of Man for the three years immediately before the first day of the first academic year of the course (the relevant date)